den0un/CsgoReportBot/README.md

 <p>-pip install pycryptodome</p>

 # What you need
 <p>First of all you need Steam Accounts that have steam guard disabled (this code can not work with Steam Guard).
-Then you get the accounts and put them to the usernames/passwords txt file.</p>
+Then you get the accounts and put them to the accounts txt file.</p>

-Note: make sure that every username is at the same line as the password on the txt files !!<br>
+Note: make sure that the accounts is like USERNAME:PASSWORD this is important for the code to work!!<br>

 this code works fine on windows, but if you want it to work on linux you need to change os.system('cls') to os.system('clear')<br>